mculig/TemtemTracker/Readme.md

 * **DOES NOT** automate any part of gameplay
 * **DOES NOT** do anything a player couldn't do themselves using pen and paper

+## Important notes

+For the application to work you **MUST** be running Temtem in fullscreen mode and you **MUST NOT** obstruct any of the interface elements used for detection (Spots 1-6 in images below) OR OCR (Frames 1 and 2 in images below)

 ## Controls

 * Exit: X on application window